-A hearing took place on Monday in Philadelphia City Council where advocates spoke about Councilman Jim Kenney's proposed bill that changes city laws about marijuana so that anyone possessing a small amount wouldn't be placed under arrest.
+Councilman-at-Large Jim Kenney introduced legislation today that changes city laws about marijuana so that anyone possessing a small amount wouldn't be placed under arrest.

 "An arrest is a very traumatic experience for people, especially if it's the first time and you're a kid," Kenney told NBC10.com.
 "There's a lot of interactions that go wrong with an arrest -- the person could get hurt, the officer could get hurt."

 According to Kenney’s office, the proposal calls for police to not arrest anyone caught with one ounce (30 grams) or less of marijuana.
-Instead, the drug user would pay a $200 fine and have to attend a three-hour drug-abuse seminar.
+Instead, the drug user would pay a $25 fine.

-After completing the seminar and paying the fine, the marijuana user would have the incident removed from his or her record.
+The fine can be paid in person, online or by mail and then the marijuana user would have the incident removed from his or her record.